 - You don’t know how to access community services such as health care, special education and more

-- You or your family need support:
+- You or your family need support

-- Finding a babysitter with special training
+- You need assistance is finding a caretaker with special training

 - Finding a new car or transportation